alstat/collabwork/Hacking-Data/README.md

 the Function
 ====================
 The `hackJMA.dat` function below imports data from the JMA Best Track database.
-The argument `url` is a character string of the data link.
+The argument `url` is a character string of the data URL.
 Of course, internet connection is required
 ```{coffee}
 hackJMA.dat <- function(url){
   # Read the lines of the url